Chad-Mowbray/certs/README.md

 ```
 ![tcp-tls](readme/tcp-tls.png)

 Here you'll notice a couple differences.
 First off, the protocols are different.
-Instead of HTTP, we have TLS.
+Instead of HTTP, we have TLS, which you can think of as encrypted HTTP or HTTPS.
 What other differences do you notice?
     -port, encrypted application data is gibberish

 ![tcp-stream](readme/tcp-stream.png)

 Here we have no idea what information we were sending to the server.
 So even if someone had intercepted this, they wouldn't be able to do anything with it.
+If I were giving someone my credit card information, this is how I'd want to do it.

 ### Certificates
+OK, so now we know that HTTP is unencrypted and HTTPS is encrypted.
 But how does this encryption happen?
-The answer it: certificates.
-Let's go to a webpage that uses HTTPS.
+The long answer is long, but the short answer is: certificates.

+It's pretty easy to get your hand on a certificate--at least to look at.
+Just go to any page that uses HTTPS:

 ```bash
 duckduckgo.com
 ```

-If we click on the "lock" icon to the left of the url bar, instead of scary red text, reassuring green:
+If we click on the "lock" icon to the left of the url bar, instead of being jolted by scary red text, we are soothed with a reassuring green:

 ![valid certificate](readme/valid-cert.png)

 We can continue to find out more if we click on the certificate.
 The certificate actually has quite a bit of information in it.
-Take a quick look.
+Take a quick look, but don't bother trying to understand everything now.

+Why does it look like duckduckgo.com has three certificates?

 It turns out the duckduckgo.com's certificate doesn't just contain information about itself, but also information about the certificate (DigiCert SHA2 Secure Server CA) that is vouching for duckduckgo.com's certificate.

 And if we do the same thing with DigiCert SHA2 Secure Server CA's certificate, we find that it was issued by DigiCert Global Root CA.

 Wait, so the same company, DigiCert is issuing certificates to itself?
+There's actually a good reason for that.
+You'll learn more when you do today's challenges.
 It turns out that the entire system of credibility that undergirds encrytption on the internet is just a small group of big companies saying that they trust each other--so you can trust who they trust.
 Yikes!

 But it seems to be working for the moment.
 Those top level players are called Certificate Authorities, and all roads lead to them.

 The chain of certificates that starts with duckduckgo.com leads up to one of the elect Certificate Authorities, in this case DigiCert Global Root CA.

+So why should I trust DigiCert Global Root CA, I've never even heard of them?

+It turns out that you don't have to, because your browser or operating system trusts them for you.
 Go to you settings in Google Chrome and search for "Manage Certificates".
 Eventually you should be able to see all of the certificates from the Certificate Authorities:

 ![Root CAs](readme/root-ca.png)

 Yes, you've had all these certificates the whole time.
 Later on, you'll see what happens when that certificate chain has a broken link, and what you might be able to do to fix it.

 ### Back to HTTPS
 Now that we know a little bit about the mechanism that enables trust on the internet, let's get back to our packets.